TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 ::::::{admonition} Proof of&nbsp;{prf:ref}`Prop:Subspaces:SpanClosed`
 :class: tudproof

-To show that a subspace satisfies property {eq}`Eq:Subspaces:SpanClosed`, suppose that $S$ is a subspace, $\vect{u}$ and $\vect{v}$ are vectors in $S$ and
+To show that a subspace satisfies the property in Equation {eq}`Eq:Subspaces:SpanClosed`, suppose that $S$ is a subspace, $\vect{u}$ and $\vect{v}$ are vectors in $S$ and
 $c_1,c_2$ are real numbers.